amr-abdelhamid/refbook/manuscript/0-intro.md

 Attempts to refactoring had hazy and unclear objectives.
 What "good code" means and how to measure "goodness" was not specified or taken care of by the engineering staff.
 It was the gut feeling of them which determined what to do next in order to make the code "better".

-#### 2. Covering poor code with fragile tests
+#### 2. Start with covering poor code with fragile tests

 We always thought that an automated test suite with high test coverage is a safety net for a team refactoring poor code, because it picks any side effects or regression issues caused by refactoring old code.
 Without such safety net, most of the time, we didn't have the courage to change the code and integrate it to the mainline.
-However, in all three projects, covering poor code with automated tests turned out to be not possible due to many factors.
-For example, product code lacked clear system interfaces and suffered from scattered business logic in all layers, including the database.
-In another case, writing automated tests incurred very high costs, not only in development, but in toolset and training.
+However, in all three projects, **covering poor code with automated tests turned out to be not possible due to many factors**.
+In two projects I worked with I faced these challenges:

+* Product code lacked clear system interfaces and suffered from scattered business logic in all layers, including the database.
+* Writing automated tests incurred very high costs, not only in development, but in toolset and training.

 In time, some team members viewed automated tests as an impediment to refactoring!

 #### 3. It's non of the managers' business!